-SECTION K: TARIFF TYPES
+SECTION J: TARIFF TYPES

 - 1. In determining the type of tariff applicable to the type of service the municipality shall make use of the following six options or a combination of the same. - 1.1 Single tariff: this tariff shall consist of a cost per unit consumed.
 All costs will be recovered through unit charges at the level where income and expenditure breaks even.
 Subject to a recommendation by the Chief Financial Officer the council may decide to approve profits on trading services during the budget meeting.
-Such profits will be added to the fixed and variable cost of the service for the purpose of calculating the tariffs. - 1.2 Cost related two to three-part tariff: this tariff shall consist of two to three parts.
+Such profits will be added to the fixed and variable cost of the service for the purpose of calculating the tariffs. - 1.2 Cost related two to three part tariff: this tariff shall consist of two to three parts.
 Management, capital, maintenance and operating costs will be recovered by grouping certain components together e.g. management, capital and maintenance costs may be grouped together and be recovered by a fixed charge, independent of consumption for all classes of consumers, while the variable costs may be recovered by a unit charge per unit consumed.
 Three part tariffs will be used to calculate the tariff for electricity and to provide for maximum demand and usage during limited demand. - 1.3 Inclining block tariff: this tariff is based on consumption levels being categorized into blocks, the tariff being determined and increased as consumption levels increase.
 The first two tiers in the tariffs will be calculated at break-even point.
-Subsequent steps will be calculated to yield profits and to discourage excessive use of the commodity. - 1.5 Regulating tariff: this tariff is only of a regulatory nature and the municipality may recover the full or a portion of the cost associated with rendering the service. - 1.6 Time-of-use tariff: this tariff is based on fixed charges and seasonally and time differentiated energy and demand charges.
+Subsequent steps will be calculated to yield profits and to discourage excessive use of the commodity.

+- 1.5 Regulating tariff: this tariff is only of a regulatory nature and the municipality may recover the full or a portion of the cost associated with rendering the service. - 1.6 Time-of-use tariff: this tariff is based on fixed charges and seasonally and time differentiated energy and demand charges.

-SECTION L: TARIFF STRUCTURES AND METHODS OF CALCULATIONS
+SECTION K: TARIFF STRUCTURES AND METHODS OF CALCULATIONS

-1. FACTORS TO BE CONSIDERED IN THE DETERMINATION OF A TARIFF STRUCTURE

-- 1.1 In order to determine the tariffs which must be charged for the supply of the four major services (water, electricity, refuse removal and sewerage) the municipality shall identify all the operational costs of the undertakings concerned, including specifically the following: - 1.1.1 Cost of bulk purchases in the case of water and electricity. - 1.1.2 Purification costs (water and sewer) - 1.1.3 Distribution costs. - 1.1.4 Distribution losses in the case of electricity and water. - 1.1.4 Depreciation expenses. - 1.1.5 Maintenance of infrastructure and other fixed assets. - 1.1.6 Administration and service costs, including: - 1.1.6.1 Service charges levied by other departments such as finance, Human resources and legal services; - 1.1.6.2 Reasonable general overheads, such as the costs associated with the office of the municipal manager;

-1.1.6.3 Adequate contributions to the provisions for bad debts and obsolescence of stock;

-- 1.1.6.4 all other ordinary operating expenses associated with the service concerned including, in the case of the electricity service, the cost of providing street lighting in the municipal area (note: the costs of the democratic process in the municipality that is, all expenses associated with the political structures of the municipality shall form part of the expenses to be financed from property rates and general revenues, and shall not be included in the costing of the major services of the municipality). - 1.2 The intended surplus to be generated for the financial year, such surplus to be applied as an appropriation to capital reserves and/or general relief of rates and general services.
+- FACTORS TO BE CONSIDERED IN THE DETERMINATION OF A TARIFF STRUCTURE - 1.1 In order to determine the tariffs which must be charged for the supply of the four major services (water, electricity, refuse removal and sewerage) the municipality shall identify all the operational costs of the undertakings concerned, including specifically the following: - 1.1.1 Cost of bulk purchases in the case of water and electricity. - 1.1.2 Purification costs (water and sewer) - 1.1.3 Distribution costs. - 1.1.4 Distribution losses in the case of electricity and water. - 1.1.4 Depreciation expenses. - 1.1.5 Maintenance of infrastructure and other fixed assets. - 1.1.6 Administration and service costs, including: - 1.1.6.1 Service charges levied by other departments such as finance, Human resources and legal services; - 1.1.6.2 Reasonable general overheads, such as the costs associated with the office of the municipal manager; - 1.1.6.3 Adequate contributions to the provisions for bad debts and obsolescence of stock; - 1.1.6.4 all other ordinary operating expenses associated with the service concerned including, in the case of the electricity service, the cost of providing street lighting in the municipal area (note: the costs of the democratic process in the municipality that is, all expenses associated with the political structures of the municipality shall form part of the expenses to be financed from property rates and general revenues, and shall not be included in the costing of the major services of the municipality).